Aniello98/ImprobotProject/README.md

 # ImprobotProject
-Research Project Social Robotics led at the AIRLab (Artificial Intelligence &amp; Robotics Lab) of Politecnico di Milano.
+Research Project in the field of Social Robotics led at the AIRLab (Artificial Intelligence &amp; Robotics Lab) of Politecnico di Milano.
-The aim of the project is to develop a robot system able to improvise in a controlled environment with an actor.
+The project aims to develop a robot system that can improvise in a controlled environment with an actor.

 ## My contribute